mosquitogames/1819rulebook/actions_populate.md

 ![Population cards](/img/population_tableau.jpg)

-> *Example.* Your Tableau has 2 cards: the Temenggong and the Opium Tax Farm.
+> *Example.* Your Tableau has 2 cards: the Sultan and the Newspaper.
-- The Teochews Population card occupies the Temenggong's only Population slot.
+- The Teochews Population card occupies the Sultan's only Population slot.
-- Opium Tax Farm has one free slot, allowing you to Populate it with the Javanese.
+- Newspaper has one free slot, allowing you to Populate it with the Javanese.

 ## Instant effects